3 Injection Options

-Rebif Rebidose is a prefilled, preassembled autoinjector, and yet another option for taking Rebif.
+Rebif Rebidose is a prefilled, preassembled single-use autoinjector and just 1 of the 3 options for taking Rebif.

 - No assembly required